 One of the most important aspects of flirtexting (as with any conversation) is to keep things entertaining and an easy way to do this is with humor.
 Whether it’s sarcasm, teasing or inside jokes, figure out what strikes his funny bone and use it to your advantage.

-“I'm pretty big into not being serious, seriously,” says Nick*, a senior at the University of North Carolina at Chapel Hill.
+“I’m pretty big into not being serious, seriously,” says Nick* from the University of North Carolina at Chapel Hill.

 The majority of guys appreciate a girl with a good sense of humor, so making him laugh is a sure-fire way to keep him coming back for more.

 “I flirted with a guy basically the whole summer over text,” says Katherine*, a collegiette at Northwestern University.
 “We had kind of gotten together at the end of the school year and both of us expected that we would start dating when school started.
 I would just text him about funny and weird things going on during my day.
 He’s a hilarious guy, so we would always kind of be in competition to see who could send the funnier text or keep a joke going for the longest.”

 But being funny isn’t the only way to show him you’re interested.
 Occasionally using smiley faces or inserting his name into a text are subtle ways to let him know that you’re into him.

 “When you respond make sure you have a nice comeback to whatever is being said,” says Mariah.
 “Like me and a flirty friend talk and I’ll say ‘Bite me,’ he says ‘Where?’ and I’ll say ‘Wouldn’t you like to know ;).”